GPKyte/nomad/README.md

     - View details for specific listing
     - View detail summaries for top-priority listings
     - Track listings meeting criteria for a time range and a set of destinations
-    - Create complex routes with optimal layovers (optimal for traveling to a pit-stop city)
+    - Create routes using multiday layovers (optimal for traveling to a pit-stop city)